godotengine/godot-demo-projects/misc/window_management/README.md

 - Minimizing and maximizing.
 - Moving the window around.
 - Making the window transparent.
-- Capturing, hiding or confining the mouse.
+- Capturing, hiding, or confining the mouse.
 - Getting various information about the screens, including DPI and refresh rate.

 Language: GDScript